Glossary

 persona

-A brief description of an fictional persona that captures key features of something's intended audience.
+A brief description of a fictional character that captures key features of a project's intended audience.

 phishing